wx-b/selective_grasping/README.md

 > **_NOTE:_**  This package should be placed into your src folder.
 Please open an issue if you find any problem related to this package.

+In order to run the experiment you will need a trained .params (Contact the authors to download the .params) Create a folder called params inside the selective_grasping folder and put the .params there.
+Remember to rename the .params files and related variables in detect.py

 ------------
 <a name="3.0"></a>
 ## 3.0 - Easy install